 As I said before, this global FeliCa iPhone/Apple Watch and Apple Pay Suica thing is going to be fun, for lots of people.
 Frommer’s tweet perfectly captures the Suica + credit-card-from-home magic of Global FeliCa Apple Pay.

-To understand the good and weak points of smartEX and see if it’s worth using or not, it’s important to look at the whole EX system: smartEX and its older sister service EX-press Ride.
+To understand the good and weak points of smartEX and see if it’s worth using or not, it’s important to look at the whole EX system: smartEX and its older sister service Express Reserve.

-smartEX and EX-press Ride both do the same thing from the same EX system: provide ticketless Shinkansen reservations and purchases for JR Central (Tokyo~Osaka) and JR West (Osaka~Fukuoka).
-EX-press is the older of the two.
-From October 2017 the system was updated so that registered Apple Pay Suica users can ride the Shinkansen with just Apple Pay Suica.
-EX membership costs ¥10,000 and is aimed at frequent Shinkansen business travelers offering a variety of discounts.
+smartEX and Express Reserve both operate from the same EX system and provide online reservations and eTicket purchases for JR Central (Tokyo~Osaka) and JR West (Osaka~Fukuoka) that are attached to plastic transit smartcards.
+Express Reserve is the older of the two.
+From October 2017 the system was updated so that Apple Pay Suica users can register via Suica App, purchase eTickets in the EX app, and ride JR Central/JR West Shinkansen lines with just Apple Pay Suica.
+Express Reserve costs ¥1080 a year and is aimed at frequent Shinkansen business travelers offering a variety of discounts.